sovrynn/ecdo/0-FULL-THESIS-BREAKDOWN/README.md

 - `s1-to-s2`: All matters concerning the transition from S1 to S2, and an ECDO rotation in general.
 - `equatorial-bulge`: Investigating how the equatorial bulge will interact with the ECDO.

+ECDO related:
+- `s2`: All about S2.
+- `s2-to-s1`: All about S2 to S1.
+- `tectonic-plates`: How tectonic plates will interact with the ECDO.

 Prerequisite knowledge:
 - `core-mantle`: Information on core-mantle coupling.
 - `dzhanibekov`: Information on Dzhanibekov effect.

-ECDO related:
-- `s2`: All about S2.
-- `s2-to-s1`: All about S2 to S1.

 ## Information that doesn't belong here